mathieu-benoit/DevOpsOnAzureLab/docs/Lab 2 - Continuous Integration/README.md

 Best practices highlighted:

-- Import Build Definition and Task Group from files ("as code") provided by the "Ops" team
+- Import Build Definition from YAML file ("as code") provided by the "Ops" team
 - Integrate unit tests during the CI process
 - Trigger CI at each commit into master branch
 - Validate code on feature-branch by pre-merging and building PR changes